ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 Afterwards we gave the kid a gift packet.
 Kourtney exchanged the Mickey Mouse eraser for a Spider-Man eraser, since he was wearing Spider-Man sneakers.
 He was very rambunctious and full of energy.
 We asked him what he wants to be when he grows up.
 His answer: a reindeer herder, just like his dad.
 Although I already knew the answer, I asked whether or not he was old enough to ride a reindeer.

-{% include photo.html url="2023-09-14-north-mongolia/7/__2023-09-03_03-16-35-935000_cam.webp" description="With a boastful confidence, the boy articulately commanding his reindeer with a dynamic range of rein maneuvring, heel kicks, and a stick he picked up off the ground to whip its ass with.
+{% include photo.html url="2023-09-14-north-mongolia/7/__2023-09-03_03-16-35-935000_cam.webp" description="With a boastful confidence, the boy articulately commands his reindeer with a dynamic range of rein maneuvring, heel kicks, and a stick he picked up off the ground to whip its ass with.
 His velcro Spiderman sneakers, the only thing resembling his age." %}

 {% include photo.html url="2023-09-14-north-mongolia/7/__2023-09-03_03-16-32-742000_cam.webp" %}